-Every organization has different types of resources: things, people, ideas and connections.
+Every organization has different types of resources: things, people, ideas (in the form of intellectual property and technologies) and connections.
+Each of these tends to correspond to a value model—a way of bringing those resources to market.
 Networking your resources means using them to generate network effects by helping people connect, co-create and achieve Shared Purpose.

 Networking different resources leads to different business strategies, as shown in the examples throughout this chapter.

 What are you connecting to create network effects?

 Consider the different strategies of Google Maps and Waze.
 Both are mobile apps designed to help people navigate and avoid traffic.
 But one does so by networking things and ideas, while the other does it by networking people and connections.